mh-cbon/which-win/README.md

 # which-win

-Tells which windows system information is being run.
+Tells which windows system version is being run.

 # install